OfficeDev/office-js-docs-pr/docs/design/keyboard-shortcuts.md

 ### Constructing the action objects

-Use the following guidelines when specifying the objects in the `action` array of the shortcuts.json:
+Use the following guidelines when specifying the objects in the `actions` array of the shortcuts.json:

 - The property names `id` and `name` are mandatory.
 - The `id` property is used to uniquely identify the action to invoke using a keyboard shortcut.